Pan-fried dumplings are easier to make than you think! With a little practice, you’ll be making your own delicious

-Once you’ve mixed the filling, it helps to set it in the fridge for a while to chill.
+Once you’ve mixed the filling in a large bowl, it helps to set it in the fridge for a while to chill.
 You could do at least 30 minutes, but no longer than 4 or 5 hours.
 When the mixture sat for too long, I found that the flavours didn’t taste as good.
 Everything became muddled after a while.

-The chilling process does help to keep the fat cold until it’s cooked, which gives you a juicer dumpling, so don’t skip that if you can help it.
+The chilling process helps to keep the fat cold until it’s cooked, which gives you a juicer dumpling, so don’t skip that if you can help it.

 I found this part really frustrating at first because I was being a perfectionist.
 If I can give you any advice, it would be to just relax and have fun with it.
 Who cares what it looks like?
 No one is judging you on your folding skills.

 (And if anyone does give you grief about your wrapping skills, tell them they don’t get to eat any of these pan-fried dumplings.
 I think that’s fair…)

-The easiest fold you can do if a half-moon shape.
-You literally just fold the round wrapper in half, and press down the edges.
+You literally just fold the round wrapper in half and press down the edges.
 It will look like a pierogi, and it will taste just fine.
 If you’re short on time or patience, this is the fold for you.

 If you want to get a bit fancier, you can try adding a few pleats to your fold.